bioinform/somaticseq/utilities/README.md

 * `reformat_VCF2SEQC2.py`: moves some information from a SomaticSeq VCF file from INFO into sampe columns, such that multiple of them can be combined with GATK CombineVariants while retaining these information.
 * `split_Bed_into_equal_regions.py`: split a BED file into N number of files, each with equal-sized regions.
 * `split_mergedBed.py`: used prior to VarDict, by splitting a BED file into smaller regions, each with a fixed size in terms of bps.
+* `tally_variants_from_multiple_vcfs.py`: have multiple vcf files as an input, and will output a table of variants and which samples have that variant (plus its VAF)
 * `trimSoftClippedReads.py`: trim soft-clipped bases off each read from a BAM file
+* `variant_annotation.py`: use snpSift and snpEff to annotate vcf files